 Dr. Daniel Raftery is an internationally renowned expert in metabolomics, with an emphasis on developing new diagnostics for breast, colon and esophageal cancers, plus new methods of analyzing metabolites in complex biological systems.

 A WRF Faculty Recruitment Award of $500,000 has helped bring Dr. Raftery to the UW, where he heads the Northwest Metabolomics Research Center and take up professorships in the Anesthesiology & Pain Medicine and Chemistry Departments.
 He is also a full member at the Fred Hutchinson Cancer Research Center and previously a professor of chemistry at Purdue University.
 The grant will provide equipment and staff support for Dr. Raftery’s lab and will assist him in solidifying the program that will help ensure that the UW is at the forefront of world-class metabolomics research.

 In the University of Washington's Aeronautics and Astronautics Department, Drs.
 Uri Shumlak and Brian Nelson are working on the next generation of flow-stabilized light sources for use in extreme ultraviolet lithography (EUV) for the semiconductor industry.

 EUV has vast potential in areas including the manufacturing of computer chips.
 The primary challenges are that current EUV light sources are technologically limited to short bursts and can overload power supplies when run at levels appropriate for high-volume state-of-the-art manufacturing.

 Drs.
 Shumlak and Nelson have developed a new EUV technology that will operate effectively with existing power supplies.
 A grant of $50,000 from WRF is being used to help them build a functioning prototype of their Flow Z EUV Light Source technology.
 By enabling the emission of EUV light for significantly longer periods of time, higher output power levels can be achieved and will bridge the gap between the limitations of presently available technology and the requirements to take semiconductor manufacturing to the next level.

-Bridget Bertoni is a second-year physics graduate student working with Professors Ann Nelson and Sanjay Reddy at the University of Washington.
+Bridget Bertoni is a graduate student in physics working with Professors Ann Nelson and Sanjay Reddy at the University of Washington.
 The group is studying a model for dark matter in an attempt to understand more about its properties.